Automatic Climate Control

 Your Insight is equipped with a state-of-the-art automatic climate control system that makes traveling comfortable year round, regardless of the weather.
-When in full automatic mode, you set the desired temperature and the system self-selects fan-speed, air source and airflow to best reach and maintain that set temperature.
-There will be circumstances when you wish to manually control the system.
-Pushing a manual control will take just that function out of auto mode, while the rest will remain.
-Here are some of the subjects that many drivers have questions about regarding the manual controls of their climate control systems.
+When in full automatic mode, you set the desired temperature and the system self-selects fan-speed, air source, and airflow to best reach and maintain that set temperature.
+There may be circumstances when you wish to manually control the system.
+Pushing a manual control takes only that function out of auto mode, while the rest remain.
+Here are some subjects that many drivers have questions about regarding the manual controls of their climate control systems.

 Controlling the source of air

 The Recirculation Button controls the source of the air going through your climate control system.
 When in Recirculation Mode, air from the vehicle's interior is re-circulated through the system.
 Use Recirculation Mode when driving through smoky or dusty conditions, or when you need maximum A/C cooling.
 Keeping the system in Recirculation Mode, however, especially with the A/C off, can cause the windows to fog.